Oceanwall/robot-navigation/README.md

 <h2 align="center">Using Web Data to Enhance Robot Navigation for GDC Event Attendees
 <h4 align="center">FRI I Project

-Front end web application interface to enhance the ease of navigation provided by the BWIbots.
+Front end web application interface to reduce the technological barrier impeding the widespread use of the BWIbots' navigational capabilities.

 ## How To Use